n-o-karma/Group3Project1/README.md

 # Group3Project1

 Introduction:
 Please consider 'data_acq_and_cleanup.ipynb' our code submission for this assignment.
-The presentation notebook is titled 'Presentation Outline & Formatting.ipynb'.
+The results are displayed in 'results_nb.ipynb' The presentation notebook is titled 'Presentation Outline & Formatting.ipynb'.

 Summary:
 This Python project cleans and analyzes rental prices, housing prices, housing market volume, and crime incident data from Philadelphia, PA over a timeframe of 7 years.
 The datasets were reviewed and compared to find a relationship between the pricing and crime rates sorted by zip codes.